|When is Guru Purnima in 2024

-The main significance to celebrate the festival of Guru Purnima is to abide by the teachings of our respective Gurus and to pay tribute to them.
+The purpose of celebrating the festival of Guru Purnima is to abide by the teachings of our Gurus and to pay tribute to them.
 This day is dedicated to those Gurus and teachers who made our life valuable and worth living for.

 “|| Gurur Brahma, Gurur Vishnu, Guru Devo Maheshwara

 Guru Saakshaat Parabrahma, Tasmai Shri Gurave Namah ||”

 mPanchang wishes you a Happy Guru Purnima!